grange85/ahfow-www/_posts/2023/2023-06-19-my-record-collection-044-galaxie-500-today.md

 - coloured vinyl
 date: 2023-06-19 00:00 +0000
 ---
-So... having [regained the rights to their recordings from Ryko]({% post_url /2023/2023-06-05-my-record-collection-040-today-on-fire-this-is-our-music %}) in 2009, ten years on Galaxie 500 started a programme of putting out limited run _exclusive editions_ through Boston retailer Newbury Comics.
+So... having [regained the rights to their recordings from Ryko]({% post_url /2023/2023-06-05-my-record-collection-040-today-on-fire-this-is-our-music %}) in 2009, ten years later we find Galaxie 500 starting a programme of releasing limited run _exclusive editions_ through Boston retailer Newbury Comics.
 This version of _Today_ was the third of these, released shortly before Christmas 2019 in maroon vinyl with a black "swirl" (not really a swirl, more of a smear).

 {% ahfowimage "https://media.fullofwishes.co.uk/00-misc/my-record-collection/galaxie-500-maroon-today.jpg" "Galaxie 500 - Today (maroon vinyl, 2019)" %}